451ee/t/README.md

 + Twitter+FB+??? connect.
 + Name, profile pic.
 + Perhaps some profile info, just text is fine.
++ Users can change names of other users for their view.
 Administration+moderation are out of scope for the first version.

 Rooms: